 Voting Registration and Voter Identification

-The Village of Ashcroft does not conduct any advance voter registration.
-You will register when you show up to vote at any of the voting opportunitiy listed above, with the appropriate identification.
+The Village of Ashcroft does not conduct advance voter registration.
+You will register when you come to vote at any of the voting opportunitiy listed above.

 Please bring with you two (2) pieces of valid identification to prove residency.
 One piece must display your signature.
-Examples include a BC Driver's License, BC ID Card, Passport, etc, however, identitifaction does not require a photograph to be accepted.
+Examples include a BC Driver's License, BC ID Card, Passport, etc, however picture identitifaction is not required.

 For more information please refer to the Provincial brochure: Voter's Guide to Local Elections in BC